How to benefit from CPF Life even before turning 65?

 We have all heard of CPF Life, the national annuity scheme, but think of that of something to explore and find out only when we are closer to 55 years old, which is when our CPF funds get swept to a new CPF RA (Retirement Account) to be set aside for CPF Life scheme.
 Do you know that there’s a way you can benefit immediately from CPF Life?

-The simple idea goes like this: Get a loan to top up their RA, so they get $1,000 more monthly payout from their CPF Life immediately (for those above age 65)!
+The simple idea goes like this: Get a loan to top up their RA, so they get $800 more monthly payout from their CPF Life immediately (for those above age 65)!
 The best way to do this is to borrow from your existing property in the form of a home equity loan, or term loan, which I just explained at the start.
-You still “give to your parent” indirectly, by servicing a slightly higher monthly repayment.
+You still “give allowance to your parents” but indirectly, by servicing a slightly higher monthly repayment.

 Outstanding loan = $800,000